justeattakeaway/pie/apps/pie-docs/src/engineers/guidelines/browser-support.md

 - iPhone: 6 to latest (all variants such as Pro and Mini)
 - iPad / iPad mini - the latest model
-- Samsung Galaxy: s21, s22
+- Samsung Galaxy: S21, S22
-- Samsung Galaxy Tabel: s10 (or similar)
+- Samsung Galaxy Tab: S7 (or similar)
-- Google pixel: 6, 4a
+- Google Pixel: 6, 4a
 - Huawei: p30